atharvamankar17/Project-B/README.md

 # Project B - VIERP Attendance & Timetable Terminal

-A modern web application for VIT students to monitor attendance, timetable, and academic performance by syncing data from the VIERP portal.
+A modern web application for VIT students to monitor attendance and timetable by syncing data from the VIERP portal.
 Features real-time analysis, AI-powered chat assistance, dashboard views, simulator, and settings with progress tracking.

 ## 🚀 Quick Start